 Occasionally, the New York City Parks Department holds overnights in local green places like Prospect Park and Central Park.

 The best news is that the campouts are free, and they include ranger-led night hikes with a dinner at the end.
-Unfortunately, only 30 tent sites are available, and they are awarded via a lottery.

 This annual program starts around Memorial Day, but you need to register early.